rishav21r/Mini-Python-Projects-Collections/wiFi_QRCode_generator/readme.md

 4. This string is then used to generate a QR code using the `qrcode` library.
 5. The QR code is saved as an image file named after the SSID.

+## Error Handling
+The script includes basic error handling:

+- If the SSID is empty, an error message will prompt the user to provide it.
+- If the selected security type is WPA or WEP and the password field is left empty, an error message will be displayed.
+- Unexpected errors during QR code generation are caught and displayed to the user.

+## Customization
+You can customize the WiFi QR Code Generator by modifying the following in wifi_qrcode.py:

+* Add more options for security types or validations.
+* Modify the default image settings like QR code size, color, etc.
+* Change the directory where the images are saved.

+## Contributing
+Contributions are welcome!
+Please feel free to submit a Pull Request to improve this project.

+## License
+This project is open source and available under the MIT License.